Neurotechnology covers a huge field of medicine, which is rapidly evolving through innovative and exciting scientific advances.

 - Examples of other neurotechnological innovations include a deep brain stimulator, essentially a miniaturized brain pacemaker that could help treat diseases such as Parkinson’s disease, resistant hypertension, stroke, Alzheimer’s disease, and vascular dementia.
 One third the size of existing brain stimulation devices, it requires only one surgical procedure to implant the device, unlike existing devices which require more.
 This type of deep brain stimulation has been shown to almost completely stop tremors caused by Parkinson’s disease and to reduce the chance of epileptic seizures in patients.

 - Transcranial magnetic stimulation (TMS) is a non-invasive outpatient treatment option that uses magnets to stimulate the brain and alleviate symptoms of severe depression.
-Another concept, neurofeedback (NFB), uses computer technology to analyze and visualize brain activity on screen in real time to treat depression, epilepsy, chronic pain, attention deficit hyperactivity disorder and insomnia.
+Another concept, neurofeedback (NFB), uses computer technology to analyse and visualize brain activity on screen in real time to treat depression, epilepsy, chronic pain, attention deficit hyperactivity disorder and insomnia.
 This real-time visualization allows a person to modify their behavior towards an agreed “set point,” giving them greater stability in managing the disorder.
 One recent study showed that 75% of patients reported a reduction in pain using this technique.
 Given the rising incidence of depression worldwide, this type of treatment could help thousands of people suffering from this and other mental health disorders.

 A new experimental procedure in amputation surgery is helping to restore proprioception, the brain’s ability to sense where its body parts are in space and how quickly they move.
 The new technique recreates the connections between muscles that are lost in the current method of amputation surgery.
 Proprioception works when muscles are paired up, with one contracting and the other stretching.